menu

 4. Which layer attack is SQL injection?

-SQL injection (SQLi) is a Layer 7 (Application Layer) attack that exploits vulnerabilities in the application’s data processing and data access layers.
+SQL injection (SQLi) is a Layer 7 (Application Layer) attack that exploits vulnerabilities in the application’s data processing and access layers.
 This attack embeds user inputs into SQL queries without proper sanitization or parameterization, which can lead to unauthorized access, data leakage, and manipulation of the underlying database.